Ken Starks · Independent mortgage broker · All 50 states

 | ≤ 15 years | ≤ $726,200 | ≤ 90% | 0.15% |

-Let's use a real example on a $350,000 purchase with 3.5% down:
+What does this actually cost per month?
+A real example on a $350,000 purchase with 3.5% down:

 That $155 per month is the cost of getting into a home with $12,250 down and a 580+ credit score.
-For many borrowers, that tradeoff makes sense — especially when the alternative is waiting years to save a larger down payment while rents keep climbing.
+For many borrowers, that tradeoff makes sense, especially when the alternative is waiting years to save a larger down payment while rents keep climbing.

 FHA loan limits are set annually by HUD and vary by county.
 For 2026, limits increased 3.26% from the prior year.

-| Property Type | National Floor (2026) | High-Cost Ceiling (2026) |
+| Property type | National floor (2026) | High-cost ceiling (2026) |

 |---|---|---|

-| 1 Unit (Single Family) | $541,287 | $1,249,125 |
+| 1 Unit (single family) | $541,287 | $1,249,125 |

-| 2 Units (Duplex) | $693,050 | $1,599,375 |
+| 2 Units (duplex) | $693,050 | $1,599,375 |

-| 3 Units (Triplex) | $837,700 | $1,933,200 |
+| 3 Units (triplex) | $837,700 | $1,933,200 |

-| 4 Units (Fourplex) | $1,041,125 | $2,402,625 |
+| 4 Units (fourplex) | $1,041,125 | $2,402,625 |

 If you need a loan amount above your county's FHA limit, you may want to look at conventional financing or a jumbo loan.
 I can help you figure out which program gives you the best terms.